happybono/SonataSmooth/README.md

 #### Filter Algorithm Implementation
 - **Rectangular Mean** : Computes the average of values within a fixed-size window.
 - **Weighted Median** : Uses binomial coefficients as weights to compute a robust median.
-- **Binomial Average** : Applies Pascal’s triangle coefficients for a Gaussian-like smoothing.
+- **Binomial Average** : Applies Pascal's triangle coefficients for a Gaussian-like smoothing.
 - **Savitzky-Golay** : Constructs a Vandermonde matrix and performs least-squares polynomial fitting.
 - **Gaussian Filter** : Generates a normalized Gaussian kernel and applies it with mirrored boundary handling.